eersnington/workflow-cloudflare-world/packages/node/README.md

 });
 ```

-This attaches the same metadata that the SWC transform would have injected, so `start()` can resolve your workflow functions deterministically.
+This injects the metadata that the SWC transform would normally add so `start()` can find your workflow functions deterministically.